naffnuff/CppGuidelines/CppGuidelines.md

 ## Inheritance
 Don’t use multiple *implementation* inheritance (multiple interface inheritance is fine)
 * *Reason:* It is not safe to upcast to a superclass with for example an implicit cast, if that superclass is part of a multiple inheritance.
-There is also the risk of the [diamond of death](https://en.wikipedia.org/wiki/Multiple_inheritance#The_diamond_problem).
+There is also the risk of the [diamond problem](https://en.wikipedia.org/wiki/Multiple_inheritance#The_diamond_problem).

 Don’t overuse implementation inheritance.
 * *Reason:* Spreading out logic over several classes makes the code harder to read.
 Object-orientation is not the solution to every problem.
 Templates are usually a more apt technique for algorithm generalization.

 Always specify `override` (or `final`) when overriding.
 (There is no need to declare the overriding function `virtual`.)
-* *Reason:*
+* *Reason:* This is the only way of expressing that a function is an override, which is often very useful information.

 ## Operator overloading
 Do not overload `&&`, `||`, `“”`, `,` or unary `&`
-* *Reason:* `&&` and `||` will not have the same order of evaluation as their built-in counterparts. `""`, declaring your own literals, may make the code confusing to even experienced programmers. `,`
+* *Reason:* `&&`, `||` and `,` cannot match the evaluation-order semantics of the built-in operators. `""`, declaring your own literals, may make the code confusing.

 Operator semantics should follow convention
 * *Reason:* The operators have a special place in the language and strong semantic connotations.
 Breaking convention will probably confuse and possible hide errors.